 - On average, the peak in height growth is 11.5 years for girls and 13.5 years for boys.

-Why shouldn’t parents worry about weight gain during preteen and early teen years?
+If your teenage growth pattern is normal, why parents shouldn’t worry about weight gain during preteen and early teen years:

 - Talking to your teen too much about their eating habits